johnny-quesada-developer/easy-web-worker/README.md

  // the message could resolve the *send* promise. message.resolve();

- // the message could also reject the *send* promise with an error. message.reject(new Error());
+ // the message could be rejected from the worker message.reject(new Error());

+  // this message could be cancelled from inside the worker message.cancel();

+  // the message is also able to listen to cancelation evens message.onCancel(() => {
+    // release resources
+  })

-  // you could also report progress to the principal thread if you configurated a onProgress callback message.reportProgress(25);
+  // you could also report progress to the principal thread if you configured a onProgress callback message.reportProgress(25);
 });
 ```